rednafi/dot/docs/tmux.md

 ### Copy

-* Enter ‘copy mode’ by pressing `ctrl+b [`.
+* Enter ‘copy mode’ by pressing `ctrl+b [`
-* Use the arrow keys to go to the position from where you want to start copying.
-Press `ctrl+space` to start copying.
+* Use the arrow keys to go to the position from where you want to start copying Press `ctrl+space` to start copying
-* Use arrow keys to go to the end of text you want to copy.
-Press  `ctrl+w` to copy into Tmux buffer.
+* Use arrow keys to go to the end of text you want to copy Press  `ctrl+w` to copy into Tmux buffer
-* Press `ctrl+b ]` to paste in a possibly different Tmux pane/window.
+* Press `ctrl+b ]` to paste in a possibly different Tmux pane/window